is life a recipe

 Wow – how beautiful is this place, believe me, it was even better inside.
 Just an amazing experience the time we were there.
 It truly did feel like Christmas back home, with trees and decorations adorning every ceiling and wall, and a nice chill in the air to boot

 Here’s a tip I learned in the hotel during breakfast one morning.
-A tip that I really want to share with you, and did actually on IsLifeARecipe.
-Now normally how would you do this – egg cracking on cup edges, kitchen tops, using a knife, using a spoon, side of a saucepan, etc. is that your usual style – well how about trying the Hanoi, Vietnam method?
+A tip that I really want to share with you.
+Normally how would you do this – egg cracking?
+On cup edges, kitchen tops, using a knife, using a spoon, side of a saucepan, etc. is that your usual style?
+Well, how about trying the Hanoi, Vietnam method?
 This amazed me no end.

 My all-time favourite dish, Pho Bo.
 And now to be eating in its home country is exceptional.